-M.A., Organizational Leadership, Chapman University; Graduate Certificate, Human Resource Management, Chapman University; B.A., Comparative International Studies, University of Washington Tacoma, Certified Public Manager, University of Washington Tacoma, Certified Program Planner, LERN
+M.A., Organizational Leadership, Chapman University; Graduate Certificate, Human Resource Management, Chapman University; B.A., Comparative International Studies, UW Tacoma, Certified Public Manager, UW Tacoma, Certified Program Planner, LERN

 Lisa Reeves has been responsible for implementing and managing on-demand open enrollment and corporate training in response to community and economic needs for most of her thirty plus years in higher education.
 She is a skilled program developer and leader with a passion for developing partnerships with business, education, and community organizations.
 In March of 2012, Lisa joined the UW Tacoma team as Director of the KeyBank Professional Development Center.
 She continues to build on the Center’s success by providing the South Sound community a wide range of professional certification programs which are designed to help employees enhance their current skills, strengthen their resumes for promotions and new career options and stimulate a lifelong love of learning.
 Lisa is a board member of the National Consortium for Certified Public Managers and volunteers as a mentor in the Student Success Mentoring Program at UW Tacoma.